 The paths to the elements of the archive are stored relative to the archive itself.
+For security reasons absolute paths and paths with a /../ component are not allowed.

 GNU ar is designed to be compatible with two different facilities.
 You can control its activity using command-line options, like the different varieties of ar on Unix systems; or, if you specify the single command-line option '-M', you can control it with a script supplied via standard input, like the MRI "librarian" program.